Lawmakers to reintroduce Protection from Abusive Passengers Act

-(WPRI) — Sen. Jack Reed is among a group of lawmakers who plan to reintroduce the Protection from Abusive Passengers Act.
+(WPRI) — Sen. Jack Reed is among a group of lawmakers who reintroduced the Protection from Abusive Passengers Act Wednesday.

 The legislation is designed to improve air travel safety by banning those who are fined or convicted of serious physical violence on commercial flights.